martinkala/shellmd/README.md

     - execute - default value - will execute input md file
     - parse - only parses input md files, for correct parser output
  - --all-executable - yes/no - If yes then all codeblocks in MD file will be executed, even if #executable tag is not present int the block.
+- --config-file - path to input config file with key=value variables for execution

 ## Shellmd docu style
 There are few tips how to write code blogs to be really useful.